-Istanbul is one of the world's great cities, period.
-For thousands of years, this point, where East meets West, has been the crossroads of civilizations.
-Few places on earth have seen more history than this sprawling metropolis on the Bosporus.
+Istanbul is one of the great cities on earth, period.
+For thousands of years, this point, where East meets West, has been a crossroads of civilizations.
+Few places on Earth have witnessed more history than this sprawling metropolis on the Bosphorus.

-We'll cruise the Golden Horn, shop the Grand Bazaar and check out a poor mans Wall Street, sample some Turkish Delights...smoke a nargile, eat fish fresh off the boat, explore the Harem in the Topkapi Palace, marvel at Byzantine domes, and lose ourselves in a sea of people in this vast and complex city.
+We'll cruise the Golden Horn, shop the Grand Bazaar, and check out a poor man's Wall Street, sample some Turkish Delights…smoke a nargile, eat fish fresh off the boat, explore the Harem in the Topkapı Palace, marvel at Byzantine domes, and lose ourselves in a sea of people in this vast and complex city.

 Turkey bridges Europe and Asia.
 Istanbul, its largest city and commercial center, straddles the strategic Bosphorus Strait.
 Part of the city is in Europe, and part in Asia.
-The Golden Horn inlet divides the new town — with the main square and boulevard — from the old town – where the major sights are.
+The Golden Horn inlet divides the new town — with its high energy business zones — from the old town — where you'll find the major sights.

-As a city which is over 90% Muslim, Istanbul offers a good opportunity to better understand Islam.
+As a city which is over 90 percent Muslim, Istanbul offers a good opportunity to better understand Islam.
 Visitors are welcome to visit historic mosques and at the same time, experience a religion that still packs the house.